Guardian Mountain Forest ‘School’

 Each day will begin with an hour of integrative dance, story, drama, music and poetry.
 We will have live accompaniment by master harpist and composer Margot Krimmel (boulderharp.com) and other local musicians.
 You can read more about this form of instruction here.

 This will be followed by a sensory-awakening and wonder-nourishing time in the woods.
-The Starhouse is a nature sanctuary, and provides extraordinary opportunities for observing wildlife in grass land and forest landscapes.
+The Starhouse is a nature sanctuary, and provides extraordinary opportunities for communing with wildlife in grass land and forest landscapes.

 Returning to our ‘base-camp,’ the cozy and refined, solar-powered Starhouse Retreat Cabin, we will have snack and then choose among a variety of options like drawing, painting, recording our woodland observations, or crafting.
 Over the season, we may individually or collectively choose to focus on a specific skill like visual art, reciting poetry, putting on plays, crochet, nature crafting skills (like dyeing with plants or making cordage), sculpture, sewing, embroidery, identifying local plants, nature observation or many other possibilities.

-Lunch time follows this 'free-choice' period, and after this is a restful storytime, during which I tell a folk or fairy tale chosen for its relevance to our group dynamic, the ancestral backgrounds of our class members, and to address developmental issues.
+Lunch time follows this 'free-choice' period, and after this is a restful storytime, during which I tell a folk or fairy tale chosen for its relevance to our group dynamic, local history, the ancestral backgrounds of our class members, and developmental issues.
 After this is a gentle period of poetry, songs, word games, sensory integration games, and stretching.

-The program will culminate in a festive gathering with parents and members of the community – including a sharing of dance, drama and other arts by the children, a participatory movement journey, woodland walk and seasonal celebration.
+The program will culminate in a festive gathering with parents and members of the community – including a sharing of dance, drama and other arts by the children, a outdoor imaginative journey and seasonal feast.
 These structures serve as a ‘rite of passage’ affirming the children in the beauty of their being and the community’s love and support.

 The program will take place on the spectacular 100 acres of the Starhouse property, with our movement lesson in the majestic Starhouse, and the remainder of our day on the land and at the exquisite Retreat Cabin, with woodstove burning on cold days.
 Our back-up space for the occasional day when the Starhouse is not available due to other rentals or snow, will be the lofty and inviting Kelly Barn, on 1360 Sumac Ave. in North Boulder, with outdoor space at Wonderland Lake.